Sreeya Remesh: Early life and education

 Sreeya was born to Ramachandran Pillai and Ratnamma Ramachandran.
 She married Remesh Nair and has two children Adraja Remesh and Adrith Remesh.
 She completed her secondary education from Our Own English High School – Sharjah.
 After that, she went to Sanatana Dharma College – Alapuzha for further studies.

-After her B.com there she was married and settled in Trivandrum with her husband, there she had done many dramas, add films, comparing, anchoring and short films.
+After her B.com there she was married and settled in Bahrain with her husband, there she had done many dramas, add films, comparing, anchoring and short films.
 From there she started her acting career in serials started with Kumkumapoovu, Sathyameva Jayathey Mayamohini and Ezhu Sundara Rathrikal.
 She has acted in Tamil, Telugu, Malayalam, Kannada films and TV serials.

 Career

 Sreeya made her film debut with the family drama Ennum Eppozhum in Malayalam cinema.
 According to Sreeya, her role of "Dr. Usha" in the film was a turning point in her life.
 Her next films were Vettah, Aneezia, Oppam, Daffedar, etc..